ophub/amlogic-s9xxx-openwrt/README.md

 iptables -t nat -I POSTROUTING -o eth0 -j MASQUERADE        #If the interface is eth0. iptables -t nat -I POSTROUTING -o br-lan -j MASQUERADE      #If the interface is br-lan bridged.
 ```

+## Resource Description

+When making an OpenWrt system, the [u-boot](https://github.com/ophub/amlogic-s9xxx-armbian/tree/main/build-armbian/amlogic-u-boot) and [kernel](https://github.com/ophub/kernel) files used are the same files used to make an [Armbian](https://github.com/ophub/amlogic-s9xxx-armbian) system.
+It will be automatically downloaded from the relevant repository when used.

 ## Acknowledgments